-Husky softball seeks return trip to College Softball World Series, but must beat Kentucky first
+Husky softball seeks return trip to Women’s College World Series, but must beat Kentucky first

 But UW coach Heather Tarr is not looking that far ahead yet.
 She wants her team to give Kentucky its full attention.

 “We’re so about what we are doing right now,” Tarr said.
-“I think the fact that we know what it looks like next weekend (at the College Softball World Series), they know what that’s like, so there’s not much anticipation other than attack today, get to the next pitch.
+“We know what it looks like next weekend (at the College Softball World Series), they know what that (experience) is like, so there’s not much anticipation other than attack today, get to the next pitch.
 The anticipation is exciting, but we have to take care of what we have now, and if we get to the next stage, we will be in the same situation.”

 Friday’s opener is at 6 p.m., and Saturday’s game starts at 7 p.m.
 If a third game is needed Sunday, it will also be at 7.